 One of the most incredible experiences in Italy is stepping out of the Santa Lucia train station and witnessing the beauty of Venice.
-It feels like traveling back in time to an era before automobiles, where the only way to travel is by boat or on foot.
+It feels like traveling to a time before automobiles, where the only way to travel is by boat or on foot.

-Of course, Venice's transportation is unique and very different from that of most cities; therefore, getting to know the different means of transportation in this city is synonymous with getting to know Venice.
-In this guide I will explain all the options you have to get around in this dream archipelago.
+Of course, Venice's transportation is unique and very different from most cities; therefore, knowing the different means of transportation in this city is synonymous with getting to know Venice.
+In this guide I will explain all the options you have to get around this dream archipelago.

 Getting around Venice on foot